mhihmi/HilmiMehdi_7_01052022/backend/README.md

 The server should run on `localhost` with default port `3000`.
 If the server runs on another port for any reason, this is printed to the console when the server starts, e.g. `Listening on port 3001`.

+NB : Database export from MySQL Workbench and Postman.json file are provided in the sent zip ro Openclassrooms with the Admin login and password.

 ## Routes

 <table style = "text-align:center">